DaveBenham/VenomPremium/README.md

 - **Square**

 ### Ripple Envelope Decay
 The Ripple decay envelope controls how each Ripple envelope is damped.
-It always has an instantaneous attack, and the linear decay length is always measured as a ratio of the Fundamental wavelength.
+It always has an instantaneous attack, and the decay length is always measured as a ratio of the Fundamental wavelength.

 The **DECAY TRACK** button controls whether the decay length tracks CV at the Fundamental V/Oct input.
 If off, then only the Fundamental Octave and Pitch knobs affect the decay length.
 If on, then the V/Oct CV is added to the computation.